 Evelyn has a B.A. in Design from the University of California – Los Angeles.
 Her work experience includes numerous years as an Adult Ed teacher.

 Erin has a B.A. in advertising and public relations, a post baccalaureate certificate in distance education, and a M.Ed. in Adult Education, all from Penn State.
-She is currently a lecturer and learning designer at Penn State’s John A. Dutton e-Education Institute in the College of Earth and Mineral Sciences where she works to develop effective online and blended courses collaboratively with faculty, subject matter experts, and staff, in order to create successful student learning outcomes through teaching, learning, assessment, and reflection.
+She currently leads the Learning Design and Communications Group at the Clearinghouse for Military Family Readiness at Penn State.
+In this role, Erin oversees instructional design, web, and multimedia teams working to develop effective online and blended courses collaboratively with faculty, subject matter experts, and military partners.
+The goal is to create successful participant learning outcomes through teaching, learning, assessment, and reflection.
+Prior to her current position, Erin was a lecturer and learning designer at Penn State’s John A. Dutton e-Education Institute in the College of Earth and Mineral Sciences.
 Her research interests include: MOOCs, generational differences and the effect on preferred learning methods and technology use in education, digital literacy, and the use of Web 2.0 tools and other enhanced technologies in learning environments.

 Stacy has a B.S. in Nursing from Duquesne University and a Master’s in Nursing from Widener University.
 Her work experience includes: registered nurse - cardiovascular, Staff Development, and assistant professor in nursing.
 Her research interest is nursing retention.